By the end of December 2024, my VO2 Max estimate reached 58 mL/min/kg and would stay there for a while.

 This is rarely a problem for me, but it could be for someone who runs in big cities or forests.

-Run in Cold Weather
+Run in Cool Weather

 Heat will make your heart rate drift upwards.
 Garmin’s VO2 Max algorithm takes heart rate into account; the two metrics have an inverse relationship.
 So if you are looking for the highest VO2 Max estimates you can achieve, run while it is a little chilly outside so that your HR stays lower for a given pace.
 I consider 4-10C (40-50F) to be ideal for running performance.
 (For that reason, I fully anticipate that my VO2 Max estimates may be lower in summer than in winter.)